Justin-Tan/Justin-Tan.github.io/_posts/2020-06-15-LVM-primer.md

      &= \nabla_{\lambda} (1) = 0.
  \end{align}$$

- So if $f(z; \lambda)$ can take on large values - which is possible during the early stages of training if $f$ is something like a log-likelihood, then the Monte Carlo estimate of the gradient will oscillate wildly around zero, making convergence difficult.
+ - So if $f(z; \lambda)$ can take on large values - which is possible during the early stages of training if $f$ is something like a log-likelihood, then the Monte Carlo estimate of the gradient will oscillate wildly around zero, making convergence difficult.
 There exist numerous variance-reduction technqiues to make the score function estimator usable.

+- If the first term $\nabla_{\lambda} \log q_{\lambda}(z) f(z_k; \lambda)$ dominates the gradient estimate, then we receive a large contribution to the gradient from a term that does not depend on the gradient - reminiscent of random search behaviour, which rewards 'good samples' proportional to the reward they receive without any systematic way of identifying good samples beyond sampling.

+- Unlike the gradient, the term $f(z_k; \lambda) + \nabla_{\lambda} f(z_k; \lambda)$ is sensitive to constant shifts in the objective function $f$, which may be undesirable for optimization.
+Even worse, the convergence rate is dependent on the magnitude of the largest reward - if $f(z; \lambda)$ is shifted by a large constant, this will increase runtime, despite the ordering of the rewards remaining the same.

 ## 3.2.
 Reparameterization
  Sometimes also known as the pathwise estimator.
 The core idea is that, for certain classes of distributions, samples from $q_{\lambda}(z)$ may be expressed as $\lambda$-dependent deterministic transformations from some base distribution which is independent of $\lambda$: